 An online course is now required for all colleagues at these health systems, addressing various revenue cycle components to ensure a comprehensive understanding.
 New hire curriculums have also been updated to incorporate new best practices, and the hospitals will continue to amend their programs as new research surfaces.

-To meet forecasted targets year over year, our healthcare revenue cycle management experts at Savista recommend starting from the ground up, establishing regular QA efforts and clear expectations for new hires.
+To meet forecasted targets year over year, our healthcare revenue cycle management experts at Savista recommend starting from the ground up to benefit your hospital or health system's operational processes, establishing regular QA efforts and clear expectations for new hires.
 Consistent review of content is key.
 For instance, hospitals can introduce regular micro trainings to help reinforce common themes.
 These brief educational videos and modules can fortify staff members in a few short minutes.

 Breaking silos between Operations, Quality, and Training is a win-win for patients, clients, and colleagues alike.
 Through this cycle of continuous improvement, health systems can maintain:

-Contact our team today.
+Contact our team today using the form below.
 We’ll answer questions about how you can leverage routine Quality Assurance to your advantage.